Configuration Parameters

 {string}

-The user’s password for authentication on the LDAP server.
+The password for authentication on the LDAP server.

 ChaseReferrals

-Instructs the component to follow references to other LDAP servers, if the current LDAP server returns them as a reply to the request.
+Follow or not to follow references to other LDAP servers, if the current LDAP server returns them in response to requests.

 Default value: No